State of Illinois Testing Requirements

 Special Education majors are required to pass a fourth test, the Special Education General Curriculum Test, prior to issuance of the license.

-Foreign Language - Spanish, French, Italian - content areas must also pass the Oral Proficiency Interview.
+Foreign Language (Spanish, French, Italian) majors must also pass a fourth requirement, the Oral Proficiency Interview.

 Teacher candidates should consult their advisor for the appropriate time to take each test.